infotexture/ot-mkdocs-demo/docs/resources/conref-task.md

         -   **--resource=file -r file**

+            Specifies resource files.

+            This argument corresponds to the common parameter [args.resources](../parameters/parameters-base.md#args.resources).

-            Convert partial documentation sets by processing input with additional resources.
+            Resource files can be used to convert partial documentation sets by processing input with additional information.

             For example, to process a single topic file with a map that contains key definitions, use a command like this: